St. John Lutheran Church - Believe It! Live It! Share It!

 Can the faith of a child discern (that is recognize) that Jesus is in the bread and wine because He said so?
 Yes!

-SO WHAT MUST MY CHILD
+SO WHAT MUST MY CHILD DO TO RECEIVE FIRST COMMUNION?

 Then teach your child.
 Yes, YOU TEACH, your child the basics.
-Luther's Small Catechism states: "As the head of the household should teach them in a simple way to his household" So teach your children and your spouse, as well as fimilarize yourself with the following things:
+Luther's Small Catechism states: "As the head of the household should teach them in a simple way to his household" So teach your children and your spouse, as well as familiarize yourself with the following things:

-Then once your child has done all of the above, they will be examined by the Pastor, along with an elder, and the parent(s).
+Once your child has done all of the above, they will be examined by the Pastor, along with an elder, and the parent(s).
 After this examination it will be determined if your child is ready to come to the table to receive the blessings of our Lord.

 Is there an age limit?